|

 3. Collaborating with Speech Professionals

-A speech therapist or pediatrician is there to assess and provide a tailored intervention plan for the child.
 The parent then works closely with the therapist to keep the child on track and report anything unusual.
 Working closely together prevents any miscommunication and works in favor of your child.

 4. Support and Guidance

-Emotional Challenges of Parenting a Child with Speech Delay
+The Hard Part of Parenting a Child with Speech Delay

-It’s no secret parenting is no walk in the park, although we would prefer doing that on really stressful days.
-It gets even more demanding when your child cannot express themselves due to limited speech.
-In these times being patient and not showing frustration is in turn showing you care and understand their situation.
+It’s no secret that parenting is no walk in the park, although we would prefer doing that on really stressful days.

-The emotional challenge is only for a time, with every step you take it gets better and better for your child.
+The emotional challenge is only for a time, with every step you take, it gets better and better for your child.

 Building Stronger Connections

-The typical ways to get closer to your child dealing with speech and language delay, try using non-verbal signals, hand gestures, and fun activities you can do together.
-These methods can help strengthen the bond between you and your little one.
+The typical ways to get closer to a child, dealing with speech and language delay, are to try using non-verbal signals, hand gestures, and fun activities you can do together.

 You can: